utecsw20242/Autotarget/README.md

 # RacoonRadar
-RacoonRadar is an AI-Powered tool for predictive market analysis
+RacoonRadar is an AI-Powered tool for predictive market analysis.